denys-olleik/accounting/readme.md

 Journal entries are recorded against specific accounts, where each account has a type that falls into one of five categories: Assets, Liabilities, Equity, Revenues, and Expenses.

-In accounting, there are five types of accounts: Assets, Liabilities, Equity, Revenues, and Expenses.
-Every transaction affects at least two accounts.
-Examples of transactions include creating invoices, receiving payments, performing reconciliations, and adjusting inventory, among others.

-To become familiar with the system, one effective approach is to examine the database schema.
-The `ChartOfAccount` and `GeneralLedger` is a good start.
-If you had to choose only two tables to back up, these would be the ones.
+Journal entries are made in transactions of at least two entries where the sum of the debits equals the sum of the credits.

 ```sql
 CREATE TABLE "ChartOfAccount"